Solution-focused brief therapy: History

-SFBT has its roots in Brief Family Therapy, a type of family therapy practiced at the Mental Research Institute (MRI).
-In the 1970s, Steve de Shazer, the primary creator of SFBT, studied the work done at MRI and founded BFTC to serve as "the MRI of the Midwest".
-John Weakland at MRI influenced Steve to develop simple techniques in brief goal-focused therapy, and at MRI, Steve de Shazer was introduced to the work of Milton Erickson Milton Erickson which ultimately had a significant influence on the development of SFBT.
+SFBT has its roots in brief family therapy, a type of family therapy practiced at the Mental Research Institute (MRI).
+In the 1970s, de Shazer, the primary creator of SFBT, studied the work done at MRI and founded BFTC to serve as "the MRI of the Midwest".
+John Weakland at MRI influenced him to develop simple techniques in brief goal-focused therapy, and at MRI he was introduced to the work of Milton Erickson which ultimately had a significant influence on the development of SFBT.

-In 1982 there was the watershed moment where the founders of SFBT, Insoo Kim Berg, Steve de Shazer, and their team transformed their Brief Therapy practice to become Solution-Focused.
+In 1982 there was the watershed moment where the founders of SFBT, Berg, de Shazer, and their team transformed their brief therapy practice to become solution-focused.
 A family came to be treated at the Milwaukee Brief Family Therapy.
 During the assessment, the family provided a list of 27 problems.
 The team was at a loss as to what to suggest the family try to do differently.
 They suggested that the family come back with a list of things they want to continue to happen.
-The remarkable effectiveness of this spontaneous intervention led to the understanding that the solution is not necessarily related to the problem.
-This was the beginning of Solution-Focused Brief Therapy.
+The effectiveness of this spontaneous intervention led to the understanding that the solution is not necessarily related to the problem.
+This was the beginning of solution-focused brief therapy.

 SFBT practice began to be popularized starting in the late 1980s and experienced tremendous growth in its first 15–20 years.
-Their work in the early 1980s built on that of a number of other innovators, among them Milton Erickson, and the group at the Mental Research Institute at Palo Alto – Gregory Bateson, Donald deAvila Jackson, Paul Watzlawick, John Weakland, Virginia Satir, Jay Haley, Richard Fisch, Janet Beavin Bavelas and others.
+Their work in the early 1980s built on that of a number of other innovators, among them Milton Erickson and the group at the MRI – Gregory Bateson, Donald deAvila Jackson, Paul Watzlawick, John Weakland, Virginia Satir, Jay Haley, Richard Fisch, Janet Beavin Bavelas and others.
 SFBT gained tremendous popularity in the UK in the late 1990s and the 2000s.
 At that time, it also spread worldwide to be a leading brief therapy, with many agencies adopting SFBT as their only modality.
 It is now one of the most popular psychotherapeutic modalities globally.